saboyle/python-nats-pipeline-rest-gateway/README.md

 2. Validate the request (using the schematic library).
 2. If valid perform a calculation and return the result.
 3. If invalid return invalid json message to caller.

+**Basic-distributed functionality:**

+As 'basic' but with Docker Compose / Swarm containerization.

 **Gateway functionality:**